mikyascodes/OIBSIP/README.md

 ![authentication-demo](C:\Users\Mikyas\Pictures\Screenshots\Screenshot (1).png)

 <h3 style="text-decoration: underline;">⚙️How to run the Django(python) projects</h3>
-1. Clone the repository
+1.Clone the repository
     git clone https://github.com/mikyascodes/OIBSIP.git
-2. Change directory to either Task3/project_name or Task4/project_name folder which ever one project you are trying to run.
+2.Change directory to either Task3/project_name or Task4/project_name folder which ever one project you are trying to run.
-3. Install virtual environment by running these commnds:
+3.Install virtual environment by running these commnds:
     -pip install virtualenv
     -virtualenv env
     -env\Scripts\activate.bat
-4. Once the virtual enviroment is installed and activated, install the project requirements using this command:
+4.Once the virtual enviroment is installed and activated, install the project requirements using this command:
     -pip install -r requirements.txt
-5. Then migrate the database using these commands:
+5.Then migrate the database using these commands:
     - python manage.py makemigrations
     - python manage.py migrate
-6. Create a superuser to have access to the admin page:
+6.Create a superuser to have access to the admin page:
     - pyhton manage.py createsuperuser --username=yourusername --email=youremail@gmail.com
-    - replace the yourusername and youremail with the username and email you want to use
-7. Finally run the project using this command: 👏
+    - replace the yourusername and youremail with the username and email you want to use 7.Finally run the project using this command: 👏
     - python manage.py runserver